GoogleCloudPlatform/podcast/site/content/post/episode-132-hand-talk-with-thadeu-luz/index.md

 So he thought of doing something at the time, which was using desktop computers or notebooks.
 And this was a long time ago in 2004, even before the iPhone.
 So after that, we thought that this could work for mobile devices.

-And we did this demo for this contest here, this local contest in Maceió, and we won the first prize.
+And we did this demo for this contest here, this local contest in Maceiï¿½, and we won the first prize.
 Everybody loved Hugo.
 And we used the money as seed investment to open up the company.
 And that's what we've been working on ever since.

 MARK: Awesome.
 Can you tell us more about the problem, too?
 Like is the translation from, say, Portuguese or even just written, like any sort of written language to sign language, is that kind of one-to-one, or how complicated it is that?